linhhonblade/OdooTraining/general-odoo/accounting/odoo-accounting.md

 - Remember to activate other currency (remember to remove the filter for active currencies)
 - can activate automatic currency date also
+- You can manually configure the currency rates in Configuration ‣ Currencies
+- Only the active currencies are updated
+- In the accounting application, go to Adviser ‣ Charts of Accounts.
+On each account, you can set a currency.
+It will force all moves for this account to have the account currency.
+- If you leave it empty, it means that it can handle all currencies that are Active.
+- In order to register payments in other currencies, you have to remove the currency constraint on the journal.
+Go to the accounting application, Click on More on the journal and Settings.
+If a currency is filled in, it means that you can register payments only in this currency.

+- In order for an exchange difference entry to be created automatically, the corresponding invoices and payments need to be fully reconciled.
+This means the invoices are fully paid and the payments are fully spent on invoices.
+If you partially pay 3 invoices from 2 payments, and the last invoice still has an amount due, there will be no exchange difference entry for any of them until that final amount is paid.

 # Reports and Financial Statements